What is skin ageing?

 - Have Fitzpatrick sun-reactive skin types I-II (with red/blond hair and blue eyes)

-- Usually work outdoors or spend long periods outdoors for recreation
+- Work outdoors or spend long periods outdoors for recreation

-- Have sometimes been exposed to artificial sources of ultraviolet radiation (UV), such as indoor tanning
+- Have sometimes been exposed to artificial sources of UV radiation, such as indoor tanning

-- Rarely have a genetic predisposition to premature ageing (most marked in progeria )
+- Have a genetic predisposition to premature ageing (eg, progeria which is rare).

-Premature ageing of the skin also affects tobacco smokers and those chronically exposed to other environmental pollutants.
+Premature ageing of the skin also affects tobacco smokers and those who have been chronically exposed to other environmental pollutants.